-- If the costs are necessary, reasonable, allocable, and consistent with your project's purpose and activities. - How you calculate your costs in ways that are clear and repeatable. - The restrictions on spending funds.
-See the funding policies and limitations. - You must include the cost of sending at least one key staff person to attend the annual, in-person RHY National Grantee Training and regional trainings. - If you do not have computer equipment and the required HMIS software, you must include the estimated cost for such equipment, software, and training in your proposed budget.
-You must coordinate with your CoC HMIS lead to determine those estimated costs. - If you already have the necessary HMIS equipment, software, and training, then you must clearly state that in this section of your application. - In addition to outlining the organization's complete annual operating budget, you must list all non-federal funding sources that will support the program. - You must state specifically if there are no additional non-federal funding sources (beyond the required match) to support the program.
+If the costs are necessary, reasonable, allocable, and consistent with your project's purpose and activities.

+- How you calculate your costs in ways that are clear and repeatable. - The restrictions on spending funds.
+See the funding policies and limitations. - You must include the cost of sending at least one key staff person to attend the annual, in-person RHY National Grantee Training, regional trainings, programspecific trainings, and other required trainings. - If you do not have computer equipment and the required HMIS software, you must include the estimated cost for such equipment, software, and training in your proposed budget.
+You must coordinate with your CoC HMIS lead to determine those estimated costs. - If you already have the necessary HMIS equipment, software, and training, then you must clearly state that in this section of your application. - In addition to outlining the organization's complete annual operating budget, you must list all non-federal funding sources that will support the program. - If there are no additional non-federal funding sources (beyond the required match) supporting the program, then you must clearly state that in this section of your application.